-The Yakama Nation's Upper Columbia Habitat Restoration Project is requesting bids for construction of a Salmon Habitat Enhancement Project to be implemented adjacent to the Mad River during the in-water work window for this reach which is July 16th-July 31st.
-The project will involve all work elements and specifications found in the Projet Plans attached to this Request for Bids Announcement.
+The Yakama Nation’s Upper Columbia Habitat Restoration Project is requesting bids for construction of the Beaver Creek RM 2.6 Fish Habitat Enhancement Project.
+The project will involve all work elements and specifications found in the Project Plans, Special Provisions and SOW attached to this bid packet.

 The Yakama Nation requests qualifications (RFQ) from engineering and consulting firms to accomplish the work elements outlined in this Request for Qualifications (RFQ) and provide technical assistance to support YNF’s work on cleaning up and restoring hazardous waste sites in the Columbia River Basin.
 Yakama Nation will review the response to this RFQ to establish one or more technical support contracts.
 This RFQ will be considered viable for contracting purposes for FY2018, 2019, and 2020.